B0yc3y/ShimmieStackExamples/basic/README.md

 This example is not production ready, as it provides no auth, logging, piibase etc.

+I strongly suggest using the stack generics as they help catch payload errors as your events flow through the project, this example does use them

 To run the stack
 ```shell
 npm i